keechma/keechma/README.md

 ### Entity DB

 Entity DB in Keechma is a place where you put your domain entities.
-Entity is anything that is “identifiable” by the `id` function (whatever that function is).
+Entity is anything that is "identifiable" by the `id` function (whatever that function is).

 Anything you load from AJAX should be saved in EDB, anything that has any kind of meaning in your app should also go in there.